stevenslade/My_Notes/README.md

 ## <a id="usage"></a>Usage

 * The repo can be forked and then the required modules installed.
-The application is run from the command line by entering "node server.js"
+The entry point of the application is server.js.
+Accessed by enterting "node server.js" from the command line.

 ## <a id="contributing"></a>Contributing